Skip to main content

 systemctl start nginx

-1. Create directories for storing configuration files and old logs
+1. Create the required directories for configuration and log storage.

 mkdir -p /usr/local/logrotate-config